ovotech/datastudio_visualizations/cubism-react/README.md

 ## How do I use this?
 There's an example inside the demos folder, we will be adding to the demos as we progress with the project.

+Also see the generated [storybook](gen/storybook/).

+Further documentation is incoming.

 ## Development flow
 - `npm install --dev`
 - `npx gulp dev` to automatically rebuild artefacts with a live http server for the demos